Chemaclass/chemaclass.com/content/blog/2024-03-28-effective-pair-programming.md

 ![cover](/images/blog/2024-03-28/footer.jpg)

+## How can you practice pair programming?

-Pair programming can be done in many different ways:
+Pair programming can be done in different ways:

 - You can start and finish a task with pairing.
 You can time-box it to 30, 60, 90 minutes.
 Either way, it is recommended to have pauses in the middle - Pomodoro.
 - You can start the task together and stop when one of your peers feels confident enough to continue alone.

 > It is up to the team --and the task in context-- to decide when and how to apply pairing to get the best out of it.

-This does not mean you must constantly work "no matter what" with a pair.
+This does not mean you must constantly work "no matter what" in pair.
 This is not about creating rules; on the contrary, it is about embracing this practice to the point you feel confident to choose when and how to use it to get the best out of it.

 Pair programming might become one of the best tools in your team toolbox for daily interactions.
 Not because you read it somewhere but because of the benefits you and your team will find.

-## Common Patterns
+### Common Patterns

-### Different strategies for effective pairing
+#### Different strategies for effective pairing

 - **Driver-Navigator**: One person is driving the code (with the keyboard), focusing on the detail aspect of the task itself.
 The other is a navigator (no keyboard), having a more abstract picture of the task in mind.
 - **Ping-Pong**: Frequent switching driver-navigator roles in small interactions, e.g., every N minutes, every N commits, etc.